-When attempting to talk with your adolescent or teen about problems or concerns, schedule a "date" in a private and quiet place.
-During this meeting, focus on these techniques to help you facilitate conversation:
+When attempting to talk with your teen about problems or concerns, schedule a "date" in a private and quiet place.
+During this meeting, focus on the following techniques to help you facilitate conversation.

 Brainstorm ways to deal with a problem and how to choose a solution.

-Encourage your teen to join a school club, sports team, or church group to meet new friends if his or her current friends often get into trouble.
+Encourage your teen to join a school club, sports team, or church group to meet new friends.